signalpoint/DrupalGap/docs/08_Menus/01_Creating_Custom_Menus.md

-Creating custom menus in DrupalGap is done with the `app/settings.js` file.
+Creating custom menus in DrupalGap is done with custom blocks.
 Here's an example menu with a link to a Food page, and a link to a Beverage page:

 ![Food Page](http://drupalgap.org/sites/default/files/food-page.png)